 - 3 large eggs

-- Choice of one: 3/4 teaspoon almond extract, OR 1 teaspoon (2 g) lemon zest, OR 1 teaspoon of rum or Cognac, depending on the fruit
+- 3/4 teaspoon almond extract, OR 1 teaspoon lemon zest

 - 1 pinch table salt

 - ½ cup plus 2 Tablespoons all-purpose (semi-fine) flour